 Be creative with your menu

 Yes, everybody loves a swanky multi-course meal, but your rehearsal dinner really doesn’t need one (especially if that’s what’s being served at your reception!) unless you can arrange for a more affordable prix fixe menu.
 Play off your theme and cook up an equally tasty, cost-friendly alternative.
 Throwing the bash in your backyard?
-Skip the caterer and do a BBQ instead.
+Skip the caterer and do a BBQ or pizza party instead.
 Have a bunch of culinarily gifted pals?
 Do a potluck and get everyone to pitch in with a dish or two.

 Shrink your guest list

 The rehearsal dinner is typically an exclusive event reserved for the wedding’s VIPs (AKA the wedding party), so keeping the guest list short is pretty simple.
 Instead of throwing on everyone from your college BFF to your second cousins, limit it to your bridesmaids, groomsmen and close family members.
 Not only will this help you to save on venue and food costs, it’ll also allow your BFFs and families to bond before your big day.